Abhijit-H-Kulkarni/Salary-Predictor/README.md

-# Salary-Predictor
+# SalaryPredictor
-It is a website designed to predict salary based on prevous salaries.
+It is a Salary Predictor which uses Django, HTML, JavaScript and Materialise CSS to provide a UI through which the user can train the predictor and predict salaries.